Cost of Living

 Why People Choose to Move to Vietnam

-Vietnam attracts expatriates due to its lively culture, affordable living, and growing economy.
+Vietnam attracts expatriates due to its vibrant culture, affordable living, and growing economy.
 The cost of living is significantly lower than in many Western countries, with average monthly expenses in Ho Chi Minh City around 20,000,000 VND (~$850 USD / ~€780 EUR).
 The country offers a rich cultural experience with its history, cuisine, and festivals.

 The job market is expanding, especially in sectors like technology and education, offering competitive salaries.
 For example, English teachers can earn between 25,000,000 VND to 45,000,000 VND (~$1,065 to ~$1,920 USD / ~€975 to ~€1,750 EUR) per month, depending on experience and location.
 Vietnam's natural beauty, from the beaches of Da Nang to the mountains of Sapa, provides a diverse lifestyle.
 Cities like Hanoi and Ho Chi Minh City offer a mix of modern amenities and traditional charm, attracting both tourists and long-term residents.